-In 1984 a Long Range Planning Committee (Matthew Borelli, Chair) mailed a survey to 523 residents.
-(Appendix C) With 249 responses, the general themes were quite similar to those generated from the 2022 survey.
-BOG minutes in the 2000s periodically refer to long range planning and capital improvements (e.g., 2010 - Tom Kelly & Daniel Lemieux).
+Additional efforts led by Association members include a survey mailed to 523 residents as part of Long-Range Planning (1984, Matthew Borelli, Chair; Appendix C).
+With 249 responses, the general themes were quite similar to those generated from the 2022 survey.
+BOG minutes in the 2000s periodically refer to additional long-range planning and capital improvements efforts (e.g., In 2010, long range planning led by Tom Kelly & Daniel Lemieux is noted).

-In 2020, a Long Range Planning group (Phil Lombardo, Rick Diachenko, et. al.) engaged an engineer to assess the waterfront infrastructure and provide broad recommendations and cost estimates for maintenance and improvements to waterfront infrastructure.
-(Appendix D) Following on the heels of the Steel Groin rehabilitation (Steve Beauchene, et. al.) this information resulted in increasing a line in the annual budget for securing long-term capital improvement funding.
+In 2020, a Long-Range Planning group (Phil Lombardo, Rick Diachenko, et. al) engaged an engineer to assess the waterfront infrastructure and provide broad recommendations and cost estimates for maintenance and improvements to waterfront infrastructure.
+(Appendix D) Following on the heels of the Steel Groin rehabilitation (2019, Steve Beauchene, et. al.) this information resulted in increasing a line in the annual budget for securing long-term capital improvement funding.
 Subsequent budgets have increased that funding line with the understanding that planned contributions to infrastructure funding are more palatable than significant one-off assessments.